willgraham0/signal_processing/README.md

 ![alt text][fourier_signal_plot_modified]

-#### Image Frequency Modulation
+#### Fourier Transformation of Images

 The Fourier transformation can be extended to signals of higher dimensions.
-If we consider images as our signal and perform the (inverse) Discrete Fourier Transform on this, we can find the frequencies that make up in the image along the two axes.
+If we consider images as our signal and perform the (inverse) Discrete Fourier Transform on this we can find the frequencies that make up in the image along its two axes.

-Let's make an image consisting of two 2-dimenisonal sinusoids of two frequencies in the horizontal direction and two 2-dimensional sinusoids of two frequencies in the vertical direction and visualise it.
+Let's make an image consisting of two 2-dimenisonal sinusoids of two frequencies in the horizontal direction and two 2-dimensional sinusoids of two frequencies in the vertical direction and then visualise it.

 Note:
 Horizontal sinusoids means that the sinusoid rotates horizontally, i.e.